fullstack-storyteller/Practice/DotNetCore/_1_introduction.md

     - Apache
     - Docker
     - Self-host in your own process
-  - From a development standpoint you can either use visual studio or visual studio code or even sublime (3<sup>rd</sup> party edtior)
+  - From a development standpoint you can either use visual studio or visual studio code or even sublime, Vim, Atom (3<sup>rd</sup> party edtior)

 - Unified or One Programming Model for MVC and Web API